markosmant/hello-world/README.md

 Hello people

-i just made some pasta and now i'm eating and try to coding.
+i just cooked pasta and now i'm eating and try to coding.